-Sexual Assault Kits Tested at Private Lab and Reviewed by WSP: The external lab has completed testing and the Washington State Patrol Crime Lab has completed its necessary review process of the testing.
+Sexual Assault Kits Tested at Private Lab and Reviewed by WSP: The external lab has completed testing and the Washington State Patrol Crime Lab has completed its necessary review process.

 Sexual Assault Kits with foreign DNA identified that were uploaded into CODIS: A foreign DNA profile that was identified from the DNA testing of the sexual assault kit met the FBI’s eligibility criteria and was uploaded into the Combined DNA Indexing System, or CODIS.
 For more information on CODIS, Click Here.

 Sexual Assault Kits with a CODIS Match: The foreign DNA profile from the sexual assault kit that was uploaded into the Combined DNA Indexing System (CODIS) matched the DNA profile of one or more DNA profiles within CODIS.
 This number can continually change as matches can happen indefinitely into the future.
 A match can be either a forensic match or an offender hit.

 Please Note: For this purpose, all CODIS hits (both forensic and offender) are counted regardless of whether they provide a specific investigative lead for a particular case.
 The CODIS hit count includes each individual DNA profile match between cases, as well as each DNA profile match belonging to an offender.
 The metric 'total number of hits' is utilized to be able to demonstrate case connectivity and where hits are generating by county and those originating in other states.
 This may differ from how CODIS hits are counted for other reporting purposes.